-There are no accommodations nor make-ups for missed weekly course reflections and tutorial quizzes beyond the flexibility built into the marking scheme.
-Please refer to the previous section for more information on the available accommodations for the remaining assessments.
+There are no accommodation nor make-ups for missed weekly course reflections beyond the flexibility built into the marking scheme.
+Please refer to the previous section for more information on the available accommodation for the remaining assessments.

-To request accommodation for a missed assignment or midterm, you must complete the "Missed STA237H1F Assessment Form" (available on Quercus) within one week of missing the assignment or midterm.
+To request accommodation for a missed tutorial quiz or midterm, you must complete the "Missed STA237H1F Assessment Form" (available on Quercus) within one week of missing the tutorial quiz or midterm.
 In this form, you will need to upload/submit one of the following supporting documents that covers the date(s) of your missed assessments: